tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 - PipelineRun
    - is a Custom Resource added by Tekton to your OpenShift cluster using CRD
    - Pipeline can be thought of like a Class, while PipelineRun is a running instance of a Pipeline
+   - PipelineRun invokes the Pipeline with custom parameter values that Pipeline expects
    - PipelineRun helps you supply Pipeline arguments that are required for a Pipeline while executing a CI/CD Pipeline

 ## What is a Tekton Trigger?